ebabcock/LengthBasedIndicators/README.md

 # LengthBasedIndicators
-Length based indicator calculates for Belize and Guatemala
+Length based indicator calculations for Belize and Guatemala